-Prerequisite: Completion of THEA 10A with grade of "C" or better Hours: 72 (36 lecture, 36 activity)
+Prerequisite: Completion of THEA 10A with grade of "C" or better

 Analysis and practice of acting techniques focusing on approach to character development with particular emphasis on the realistic convention.
 Activities include one or more acting projects, as well as work on both contemporary and classical monologues and scenes.
 (C-ID THTR 152) (CSU, UC)